Acute Myeloid Leukemia

 WHAT YOU SHOULD KNOW:

-Acute myeloid leukemia is also called acute myelogenous leukemia or AML.
+Acute myeloid leukemia (AML) is also called acute myelogenous leukemia.
 It is a fast-growing cancer of the bone marrow and blood cells.
-With AML, cells that should become white blood cells (WBCs) do not fully grow.
+Cells that should become white blood cells (WBCs) do not fully grow.
 These cells are called myeloblasts and monoblasts.
 They do not fight infection like a normal WBC should.
 They crowd the bone marrow and prevent normal blood cells from growing and fighting infection.

 AFTER YOU LEAVE:

-- Antibiotics: This medicine is given to fight or prevent infection caused by bacteria.
-Take your antibiotics until they are gone, even if you feel better.
+- Antibiotics fight or prevent infection caused by bacteria.
+Take your antibiotics until they are gone, even if you feel better sooner.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.